a

 Accessibility

-The activity takes place outdoors and indoors on flat surfaces that are accessible by wheelchair.
+The activity takes place outdoors and indoors on flat surfaces accessible by wheelchair.

 Outdoor activity

 In The Control, your physical skills are put to the test.
-In three steps, you get to test your vision, strength, and balance.
-Something that the mast workers at Grimeton have undergone since the 1920s.
+In three steps, you get to test your vision, strength, and balance—something the mast workers at Grimeton have undergone since the 1920s.

 Accessibility

-The obstacle course is constructed in such a way that children regardless of physical ability can play and learn.
-From the visitor center, a wheelchair and stroller-friendly path leads down to the obstacle course.
-Picnic tables have been placed at a height that suits everyone, and there is an opening in the sandbox’s palisade for wheelchairs, for example.
-One of the wooden houses has a ramp for wheelchairs.
-Can you decipher the secret Morse code on the wooden houses?
+The obstacle course is built so that children, regardless of physical ability, can play and learn.
+From the Visitor Centre, a wheelchair- and stroller-friendly path leads down to the obstacle course.
+The baking tables have been set at a height that suits everyone, and there is also an opening in the sandbox’s palisade for, for example, wheelchairs.
+One of the wooden playhouses has a wheelchair ramp.

 Outdoor activity